JakubTabor/Data_Augmentation_Overfitting__CNN/README.md

 * Now accuracy of my model during the training reaches **88**
 * After evaluation of my model with my **test sets accuracy is 70**
 ![](https://github.com/JakubTabor/Data_augmentation_imbalance_data/blob/main/Images/Model_after_augmentation.png)
 * in my previous model **it was 63**
-# So we can notice difference, by adding new samples to our data and drop some neurons we can achieve better accuracy
+* So we can notice the difference, by adding new samples to our data and drop some neurons we can achieve better accuracy
+* Its because our model is trained on more possible variants of images